stkchan/de-project-pipeline-spotify/README.md

        -  SQL Server firewall allows access from ADF.
        -  Server name and credentials are correct.
        -  Your SQL Server allows Azure services to connect.

+6. Create the Linked Service
+   -  Click Create once the test connection succeeds.
+   -  ADF will now store your connection securely, allowing it to:
+       -  Read from or write to your Azure SQL Database
+       -  Authenticate using SQL username and password

+7. Verify and Use in Pipelines
+   -  Go to Author → Datasets → + New Dataset.
+   -  Choose Azure SQL Database as your data store.
+   -  Select the Linked Service that just created (`ls_azure_sql_pipeline_spotify`).
+   -  Choose the desired table (`dbo.user`) for data import/export.
+   -  Use this dataset as a `source` or `sink` in pipeline.

+##### ⚠️ Best Practices
+-  Use `Microsoft Entra (Managed Identity)` for production environments.
+-  Restrict firewall access on your SQL Server — only allow Azure services or specific IPs.
+-  Store credentials in Azure Key Vault instead of plain text.
+-  Always test connection after deployment or password rotation.

+---